adwait1-g/adwait1-g.github.io/_posts/REBESeries/2019-03-04-return-to-libc-part1.md

 ---
 layout: post
-title: Defeating Write XOR Execute! - Ret2Libc - Part1
+title: Bypassing Write XOR Execute! - Ret2Libc - Part1
 categories: Reverse Engineering and Binary Exploitation Series
 comments: true
 ---

 Hey fellow pwners!

-In the [previous post](/reverse/engineering/and/binary/exploitation/series/2018/12/28/security-measures-by-os.html), we discussed a few security techniques that the Operating System uses to mitigate attacks.
+In the [previous post](/reverse/engineering/and/binary/exploitation/series/2018/12/28/security-measures-by-os.html), we discussed a few powerful security techniques that the Operating System uses to mitigate attacks.

-Starting from this post, the next few posts will be about exploit methods which aim at defeating each of the security techniques we discussed in the previous post.
+Starting from this post, the next few posts will be about exploit methods which aim at **bypassing** and if possible **defeating** each of the security techniques we discussed in the previous post.

-As the title of the post suggests, we will be focusing on defeating the amazing **W XOR X** security technique.
+As the title of the post suggests, we will be focusing on bypassing the amazing **W XOR X** security technique.

 This is the 14th post in this series.
 So, create a directory with name **post_14** inside **rev_eng_series**.